cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 The world of cosmetics can be difficult to navigate: marketing often presents products as some sort of magic potions wrapped in a pretty packaging, using fancy buzzwords and making inaccurate and/or unrealistic claims about their benefits.

-In reality, cosmetics are formulas composed of specific molecules with a particular biological effect, and even though their exact recipe usually remains a trade secret, the order of ingredients on the label reveals important information, as it reflects their relative concentrations: the first has the highest concentration, the last one the lowest.
+In reality, cosmetics are formulas composed of specific chemical molecules with particular biological effects, and even though their exact recipe usually remains a trade secret, the order of ingredients on the label reveals important information, as it reflects their relative concentrations: the first one has the highest concentration, the last one the lowest.

-In theory, an informed consumer should thus be able to make a choice based on this objective criteria.
-Given the host of choice we are given on the market, however, this deceptively simple task can prove nigh impossible.
+In theory, an informed consumer should thus be able to make a choice based on this objective criterion.
+Given the multiplicity of choice we are given on the market, however, this deceptively simple task can prove nearly impossible.
 One cannot realistically browse the entire web, systematically comb every shop shelf and read every single product label… This is where data comes into play at our rescue.

-Some cosmetic-related tools and search engines such as Open Beauty Facts (OBF) or INCIDecoder already exist, but so far they only offer a list of products containing or not a specific ingredient, regardless of their position within the list.
+Some cosmetic-related tools and search engines such as Open Beauty Facts (OBF) or INCIDecoder already exist, but so far they offer only a list of products containing or not a specific ingredient, regardless of its position within the list.

-Cosmo is a web application that not only returns a list of products containing a particular ingredient, but also takes into account its position in the ingredient list.
-Moreover, it allows you to search for products without a specific ingredient, and to perform a multi-criteria search up to the 5<sup>th</sup> ingredient.
+Cosmo is a web application that not only returns a list of products containing a particular ingredient, but also takes into account its position within the ingredient list.
+Moreover, it allows users to search for products without a specific ingredient, and to perform a multi-criteria search up to the 5<sup>th</sup> ingredient.

 ## SPECIFICATIONS AND DESIGN
 ### Requirements
 #### Technical requirements
-We used portable tools and languages to build our application, specifically:
+We decided to use portable tools and languages to build our application, specifically:
 - Languages: Python 3.9, SQL, javascript, html and css
 - RDBMS: MySQL Workbench and DB Browser for SQLite
-- IDEs: PyCharm and VSCode
+- IDE: PyCharm and VSCode
-- Version Control: GitHub.com and IDEs Git tools
+- Version Control: GitHub.com and IDE Git tools

 #### Non-technical requirements
-We aimed at implementing Agile philosophy and make our application user-friendly, fast, practical and reliable.
+We aimed at implementing the Agile philosophy and make our application user-friendly, fast, practical and reliable.
-We also thought about its maintainability by writing documentation in order for our code to be easily understandable by later developers.
+We also thought about its maintainability by writing documentation in order for our code to be easily understandable by future developers.

 ### Design and architecture
 Our application comprises the following components, here ordered from back to front end: